cvxgrp/scs/docs/src/examples/python/lasso.rst

 over variables :math:`x \in \mathbf{R}^{n}`, :math:`t \in \mathbf{R}^{n}`,
 :math:`y \in \mathbf{R}^{m}`.
 From this formulation it is straightforward to convert it into the standard form accepted by SCS.
-In order to get a good trade-off between sparsity of the solution and quality of the linear fit, we solve the problem for varying weighting parameter :math:`\lambda \geq 0`.
+The regularization parameter :math:`\lambda \geq 0` trades off the sparsity of the solution and the quality of the fit, and so we solve the problem for many choices of :math:`\lambda`.
 Since :math:`\lambda` enters only in the linear part of the objective function, we can reuse the matrix factorization and use warm starting to reduce the computation time.

 Python code to solve this is below.